cwi-dis/CEAP-360VR-Dataset/README.md

 		contains scripts to generate processed behavioral and physiological data with V-A labels for deep learning experiments and features for machine learning experiments. contains scripts to run ML and DL experiments under both  subject-dependent and subject-independent model.

+## Dataset Description
+The CEAP-360VR Dataset Description.pdf introduces the dataset description and key steps in the stage of data acquisition and pre-processing.

 ## Dataset License